damog/feedbag/README.markdown

 - Because it's a single file you can embed easily in your application.
 - Because it's faster than anything else.

+### Web Service

+Now you can also POST directly into an AWS Lambda function webservice that runs `Feedbag.find()`.
+Don't overuse it.
+It's [here](https://github.com/damog/aws-lambda-feedbag).

 ### Author

 [David Moreno](http://damog.net/) <[damog@damog.net](mailto:damog@damog.net)>.